 How to Package Furniture

 Packaging your freight appropriately is a crucial step in ensuring it remains unharmed during it’s time in transit.
 Keep in mind that your precious rocking chair or grandfather clock will be in a trailer among heavy and bulky items such as an engine.
 It’s your duty and obligation to package your freight well enough so that nothing happens to it.

 PRO TIP: Crate your freight & save some money!
 Transporting unpackaged furniture can be very costly.
 Box, crate or palletize your freight shipment to save up to 50% or more on shipping costs.
 Need help packaging your furniture, office systems or machinery?
 Talk to your FreightCenter Agent about professional packaging options at an additional cost.

-When measuring your freight, you’re going to want to gather the following information: weight, length, width and height.
+When measuring your freight, you’re going to want to gather the following information: weight, length, width & height.

 50 pounds of rocks and 50 pounds of feathers both weigh 50 pounds – right?
 But, 50 pounds of rocks take up much less space, and are much denser than 50 pounds of feathers.